FAST FREE SHIPPING

 Rear Bootie Pet Splint

-A Bootie Splint will support a dog’s rear foot and ankle up to the hock joint.
+A bootie splint will support a dog’s rear foot and ankle up to the hock joint.
 It will not provide support to the hock joint.

 Hock Splint